 Bobotov Kuk (2,523m)

 If you only do one hike in Durmitor, make it Bobotov Kuk.
 Standing at 2,523m (8,278 ft), it’s the highest peak in the park and offers jaw-dropping views of the entire Durmitor massif, stretching out like a sea of jagged limestone waves.
 The hike up is a solid challenge, with steep, rocky sections and some scrambling required near the summit.
-It’s the kind of view that makes you forget how exhausted you are—at least for a few minutes.
+The trail is well-marked but steep, so starting early is a good idea to avoid the midday heat.

 Difficulty: Hard